Burgundy & Provence

-Accommodations aboard the ship are available in Deluxe Staterooms or Suite.
+Accommodations aboard the ship are available in Deluxe Staterooms or Suites.
 Deluxe Staterooms include deluxe beds with memory foam mattress toppers, full shower, two windows, and nightly turn-down service.
 Suites include deluxe beds with memory foam mattress toppers, full shower, floor-to-ceiling sliding glass door with French balcony, and nightly turn-down service.

 The Poetry II: New to the legendary waters of Europe in 2014, the Avalon Poetry II offers a delightfully intimate cruise setting.
 The Poetry II features two full decks of suites featuring Wall-to-Wall Panoramic Windows that transform the living space into a unique Open-Air Balcony®.
 With 200 square feet, Panorama Suites are more than 30% larger than the industry standard, giving you the rare opportunity to wake each morning to the enchanting scenery and fresh breezes.
 Onboard amenities include an alternative dining option in the Panorama Bistro, complimentary Internet Corner and Wi-Fi access, an expanded Fitness Center, and a spacious Sky Deck with premium lounge chairs, whirlpool, and light al fresco lunches at the Sky Bistro.

 Select from the packages below to view prices for this tour.

 |1st June 2019||$5,878||Book Now|